Kyriosity/read-write/README+/pencraft/README+/essays/README+/NullRefError.md

 ### "Scapegoating" (≠ Goatscaping)

-When the source of a problem isn't evident, it's easier to declare it as the order of planets, air from bogs, or bad morale.
+When the source of a problem isn't evident, it's a time to explain it with the order of planets, air from bogs, bad morale, or errors of others.
-It's easier to address the perplexed cases of `NullReference` firing to the peculiarities and bugs of the underlying platforms.
+It's easier to refer the perplexed cases of `NullReference` firing to the peculiarities and bugs of the underlying platforms.

 <h1 align = "center">Part Tw&empty;</h1>